cp2k/cp2k-input-tools/README.md

 * [ ] preprocessor: losing original context when replacing variables
 * [ ] parser: unit conversion of values
 * [ ] parser: parsing the XML is sloooow (easily 70% of the time), pickle or generate Python code directly instead and keep XML parsing as backup?

-## Observations

-* nested if/endif blocks wouldn't be too difficult (needs sharing of state between nested tokenizers, similar stack building like in the parser for nodes)
-* CP2K doesn't do nested variable interpolation, wouldn't be so difficult either